mopidy/mopidy/docs/installation/debian.rst

 Debian/Ubuntu
 *************

-If you run a Debian based Linux distribution, like Ubuntu or Raspbian, the easiest way to install Mopidy is from the
+If you run a Debian based Linux distribution, like Ubuntu or Raspberry Pi OS, the easiest way to install Mopidy is from the
 `Mopidy APT archive <https://apt.mopidy.com/>`_.
 When installing from the APT archive, you will automatically get updates to Mopidy in the same way as you get updates to the rest of your system.

 If you're on a Raspberry Pi running Debian or Raspberry Pi OS, the following instructions will work for you as well.
-If you're setting up a Raspberry Pi from scratch, we have a guide for installing Debian/Raspbian and Mopidy.
+If you're setting up a Raspberry Pi from scratch, we have a guide for installing Debian/Raspberry Pi OS and Mopidy.
 See :ref:`raspberrypi-installation`.

 Distribution and architecture support